How To Feed A Loon

 If you don't have a wok, you can prepare the dish in a large skillet/saucepan.
 Make sure it's large enough to hold all of the veggies.

-It's super important to have all of your veggies prepped and everything measure out and ready to go before you start to stir-fry.
+It's super important to have all of your veggies prepped and everything measured out and ready to go before you start to stir-fry.
 It all comes together very quickly so you won't have time to stop and prep or measure.

 Leftovers will keep in the fridge for up to 5 days.